voynar/job_portal/README.md

 ## JobPortal WebApp

 ### Objective
 A project done for my boss so I wouldn't have to hear about the costs of Indeed.
-Secondly, it was a chance to explore Django REST framework and React, as well as implement solid security practices on a production server.
+It was also a chance to explore Django REST framework and React, as well as implement solid security practices on a production server.

 ### Project Setup
 Unless specified otherwise, all CLI commands are executed on your Linux server.
 If you are on a Windows machine, or have a Windows server, please share your instructions with me!